mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     1. Perform a backwards breadth-first search through the RTLIL netlist to form a logic cone
     2. Replicate all combinatorial RTLIL primitives inside the logic cone
     3. Generate and insert the necessary voter(s) for each bit
-    4. Wire up the newly formed netlist, including connected the voters and performing any necessary fixes
+    4. Wire up the newly formed netlist, including connected the voters
+3. Perform any necessary fixes to the wiring, if required
-3. With the initial search complete, compute any follow on/successor logic cones from the initial terminals
+4. With the initial search complete, compute any follow on/successor logic cones from the initial terminals
-4. Repeat step 2 but for each successor logic cone
+5. Repeat step 2 but for each successor logic cone
-5. Continue until no more successors remain
+6. Continue until no more successors remain

 #figure(
     image("../../diagrams/algorithm.svg", width: 85%),
     caption: [ Logic flow of the TaMaRa TMR algorithm ] ) <fig:algodiagram>

-One of the most important aspects of the TaMaRa algorithm is its ability to handle multi-bit wiring.
-In Yosys' RTLIL representation, an `RTLIL::Wire` instance may also be a bus, not just a single bit wire.
-This complicates matters, because the `tamara::VoterBuilder` class can only handle single bit voters.
-TaMaRa handles multi-bit wires through a mix of user commands and internal TaMaRa code.
-The user is instructed to run the Yosys commands `splitcells; splitnets;` beforehand as part of their synthesis script, which splits up internal multi-bit wires and cells into multiple single-bit wires and cells.
-This, however, still means that the output ports are multi-bit.
-To handle this, TaMaRa's `VoterBuilder` class has the ability to take an
-$N$-bit input signal, and split it into $N$ individual voters.
-Then, once all the $N$ voters have been generated, the `VoterBuilder` feeds the correct voter `out` bit to the output port.
-It is also capable of producing a correct error signal by OR'ing together all the voter error signals using a Yosys `$reduce_or` cell.
-Furthermore, the `VoterBuilder` is capable of OR'ing together multiple of these `$reduce_or` cells to handle multiple voters across multiple logic cones.
-This works by building an "OR chain", which is a chain of `$reduce_or` cells that are themselves OR'd together.

-#TODO("Yosys 'show' result of VoterBuilder OR chain and $reduce_or")

-#TODO("talk about the wiring process in (more) detail")

-Once wiring is completed, however, there is still more work the algorithm needs to do.
-There are many wiring edge cases that are not handled correctly by the initial pass, and so the `tamara::FixWalker` and `tamara::FixWalkerManager` was designed as a modular method to "fix up" specific wiring edge cases.
-The `FixWalkerManager` analyses the RTLIL netlist, and runs a number of callbacks for each provided `FixWalker` to consider individual cells, wires and modules.
-One important `FixWalker` instance is the `MultiDriverFixer`.
-When the algorithm replicates wires (`ElementWireNode` instances, specifically), it causes some wire instances to have three separate, conflicting drivers, which is not legal in an RTLIL netlist.

-Relatively speaking, the above description is only a minimal summary of the wiring logic of the TaMaRa algorithm.
-In reality, RTLIL wiring is highly complex and the logic to handle multi-bit wiring in all possible cases was hundreds of lines of code.
-One specific example that deserves attention is when an output signal is itself multi-bit, which requires an enormous procedure to detect available `RTLIL::SigBit`s and route the wires accordingly, plus the relevant error handling code.
-This was a complex task that took a significant amount of overall development time of the algorithm.

 In general, the TaMaRa code is designed to be robust to any and all user inputs, and easy to debug when the algorithm does not work as expected.
 This is achieved by a combination of detailed, friendly error reporting